We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Make like the song and put the lime in the coconut (milk) for this classic Thai soup.
 The citrus’ sharp, acidic profile cuts through the sweetness of the rich coconut milk and helps play up the sour-savory umami flavors of the fish stock and mushrooms.
 Get our Thai Coconut Chicken Soup recipe.

 Often when lime is called for in a recipe, it’s as a secondary seasoning or garnish.
-Less common are recipes like this one, where the juice and zest of the citrus are featured prominently in several elements of the dish.
+This recipe features the juice and zest of the fruit prominently.
 Get our Grilled Chile Salmon with Lime Crema recipe.

 Ambitious baker alert!
 Finally, a lime-centric dessert thinks outside the curd.
 This show-stopper of a dessert infuses lime zest into classic vanilla sponge cake, offering a subtle, refreshing tang to balance out the juicy sweetness of blackberry buttercream.
 Get the Blackberry Lime Cake recipe.